EOSIO/eos/docs/01_nodeos/03_plugins/producer_plugin/index.md

 By default value of `1`, the `producer` plugin processes one incoming transaction per each deferred transaction.
 When `arg` sets to `10`, the `producer` plugin processes 10 incoming transactions per each deferred transaction.

-If the `arg` is set to a sufficiently large number, the plugin always processes the incoming transaction first until the queue of the incoming transaction is empty.
-Respectively, if the `arg` is 0, the `producer` plugin processes the deferred transaction queue first.
+If the `arg` is set to a sufficiently large number, the plugin always processes the incoming transaction first until the queue of the incoming transactions is empty.
+Respectively, if the `arg` is 0, the `producer` plugin processes the deferred transactions queue first.

 ### Load Dependency Examples